psu13/mutable-hakyll/posts/yoneda-speedrun.md

 Third, you might have found my use of $\mathop{Y\!o}$ for the Yoneda embedding to be frivolous, and perhaps childish.
 And I would have agreed.
-But then I read in multiple sources tha the Yoneda embedding is sometimes denoted by よ, the hiragana kana for "Yo".
+But then I read in multiple sources that the Yoneda embedding is sometimes denoted by よ, the hiragana kana for "Yo".